 We all know that eating less meat and dairy is the way to go if we want to reduce our carbon footprint and thankfully it’s easier now that it used to be.
 Vegetarian restaurants are generally available in most restaurants throughout the city, but vegan options will still take a bit more planning.
-Thankfully Vegan Kitchen Corner have done all the leg work for you and created this map of vegan eating options throughout Ireland.
-I’ve been told that the creator of the website has stopped updating it so double check a restaurant’s website before making a trip to one.
+Thankfully The Happy Cow has done all the leg work for you and plotted on a map vegan and vegetarian option throughout the world.

 Two other eateries to consider is locally owned and supplied Sprout & Co.
 They have a lot of vegetarian / vegan options and grow a lot of the produce they use on their own farm less than 30km from Dublin.
 They also let you use your own containers.
 The second to consider is the international Mexican fast food chain, Zambrero, they donate a meal to a child in need every time they sell on in their restaurants.

 If you’re in Kilmainham, Dublin 8 drop into Small Changes Wholefood cafe.
 They offer mostly plant based food made with locally-sourced, often organic, ingredients.
 Another great spot is 57 The Headline bar on Clanbrassil St, who pride themselves on using locally sourced quality ingredients.

 For desert check out independently owned Three Twenty Ice-cream .
 They use organic anglaise as a base for their natural ice-cream, which doesn’t contain preservatives and stabilisers, and they source their natural ingredients from local suppliers.